BonOuma/alx-pre_course/0x01-git/README.md

-coding in Javascript is fun
+coding in Javascript is fun and enjoy taking coffee while solving the world tough problems